albertogerli/Agentic_Paper/README.md

 A self-contained **multi-agent pipeline** that performs an end-to-end peer-review of scientific manuscripts by orchestrating several specialised reviewers—each powered directly by the OpenAI Chat Completions API.
 No external “agents” framework is required.

+APRS accepts both plain text and PDF manuscripts.
+When a `.pdf` is provided, the text is automatically extracted using **pdfplumber**.

 ---

 ## Key Features